MaraScott/react-native-fabricjs-image-editor/docs/docs/contributing/development.md

 ## ⚡ Performance Tips

 ### Fast Rebuild Times
-- Watch mode rebuilds in <100ms typically
+- Watch mode rebuilds in less than 100ms typically
 - Only changed files are rebuilt
 - esbuild is extremely fast